2020-Summer-Cohort/virtual-pet-java-20Claudia20/README.md

 # Virtual Pet

-Asked the user what they would like to do output a list of activities:
+Introduced Leia and asked the user what they would like to do. output a list of activities:
+- hungry
-- feed it
+- thirsty
-- water
+- boredom
-- Play with pet
+- tired
-- send pet to bed

-create an if loop
+- do nothing

+User will select activity
+-if they feed Leia , hunger does down thirst goes up.
+-give Leia water, thirst goes down boredom goes up.
+-Play with Leia, boredom goes down tiredness goes up.
+-If tired send Leia to bed, tired down energy up.
+- Exit game.

+commit 203db78de25f52da4eb3b016c90bde804e0f9944
+commit